 Aesthetics, history, and renowned Cabernets draw collectors to southern Calistoga winery.

 Larkmead Vineyards, whose tastings are geared toward collectors of its renowned Cabernets, lists its founding date as 1895.
 That was the year the second of this property’s three owners in the past century and a half took possession.
-Even before 1895, though, grapes were planted here by Lillie Hitchcock Coit, the free-spirited daughter of the initial owners.
-Their estate encompassed 1,000 acres now divided among a few wineries and Bothe–Napa Valley State Park.
+Even before 1895, though, Lillie Hitchcock Coit, the free-spirited daughter of the initial owners, planted grapes here.
+The original estate encompassed 1,000 acres, now divided among a few wineries and Bothe–Napa Valley State Park.

 Early History

 Coit, who donated the funds to build San Francisco’s Coit Tower, named Larkmead for the meadowlarks then plentiful in the north valley.
-From 1895 to 1948, the Salmina family grew grapes and made wine on the estate, whose 150 acres (110 of them planted to vines) are farmed these days by Cam Baker and Kate Solari Baker.
-Kate’s parents, Larry and Polly Solari, purchased Larkmead in 1948.
+From 1895 to 1948, the Salmina family grew grapes and made wine on the estate.
+From 1895 to 1948, the Salmina family grew grapes and made wine on the estate, these days 150 acres, 110 planted to vines.
+Larry and Polly Solari, the parents of the current proprietor, Kate Solari Baker, purchased Larkmead in 1948.

 Keeping Accounts

-A visit to Larkmead revolves around aesthetics as well as history.
-White walls in airy, light-filled spaces provide a soothing backdrop for vintage wine bottles from the Salmina era and photographs and other ephemera that evoke this land’s illustrious past.
-Kate’s paintings please the eye, as does the colorful landscaping by Kate’s daughter, Anna Baker.
+A visit to Larkmead revolves around both history and aesthetics.
+White walls in airy, light-filled spaces provide a soothing backdrop for vintage wine bottles from the Salmina era, as well as photographs and other ephemera that evoke this land’s illustrious past.
+Kate’s paintings please the eye, as does the colorful landscaping by Kate’s daughter, Ann Baker.
 Kate’s “Keeping Accounts” series of mixed-media collages incorporates Polly’s business ledgers to great effect.

 Looking Forward

-One stop on tours, a component of most tastings, is a 3-acre vineyard planted in 2019 to research the effects of climate change on Cabernet Sauvignon, the Napa Valley’s premier grape.
-In addition to Cabernet, the vineyard contains former Napa red-wine stalwarts like Charbono and Petite Sirah, along with Aglianico, Tempranillo, and other varieties known to thrive in high heat.
+One stop on tours, a component of most tastings, is the 3-acre Research Block, planted in 2020 to research the effects of climate change on Cabernet Sauvignon, the Napa Valley’s premier grape.
+In addition to Cabernet, the block contains former Napa red-wine stalwarts like Charbono and Petite Sirah, along with Aglianico, Tempranillo, and other varieties known to thrive in high heat.
+In 2023, the winery produced the inaugural Estate Chenin Blanc from the only white Research Block grapes.

 The Wines

-Larkmead makes a Sauvignon Blanc, Lillie, named for Lillie Hitchcock Coit, and a small amount of Tocai Friulano, an Italian white varietal, from old vines.
-Cabernet Franc and Merlot take the lead in two Bordeaux-style red blends, LMV Salon and Firebelle.
+In addition to the Chenin Blanc, Larkmead makes a Sauvignon Blanc, Lillie, named for Lillie Hitchcock Coit, and a small amount of Tocai Friulano, an Italian white varietal, from old vines.

 Tip: Visits to the Larkmead estate are strictly by appointment, and children under 21 and pets are not allowed.

-Why go: rich history; paintings by winery owner Kate Solari Baker; genteel hospitality; Cabernets made with finesse.
+Why go: rich history; artworks by winery owner Kate Solari Baker; genteel hospitality; Cabernets made with finesse.

 Itinerary